Sabsunix/text-game/README.md

-# text-game
 GitHub backup for my text-based game.

-It's not done.
-Not by a long shot.
+It's not done, not by a long shot.

 Feel free to download, I guess.
 (It's not like I can stop you...)